p2w34/blog/2023-02-11-tinkering-with-the-nostr-protocol/tinkering-with-the-nostr-protocol.md

 ## Writing posts
 Writing is more complicated, but only a bit.
 The reasons are:
 1. You do not need to be registered, although you have to identify yourself with a public key.
-The private key is used to encrypt the note.
+The private key is used to sign events.
 2. Some relays require a subscription for writing to them ([Coracle](https://coracle.social/notes/network) requires paying a Lightning invoice).
    It did not take long to find a free relay: `wss://nostr.pleb.network`.
 3. Events need to be signed.
 To do that, let's: